CleasbyCode/pdvzip/README.md

 with less than 257 colors,
 will be converted by ***pdvzip*** to a ***PNG-8 Indexed-color (color type 3)*** image.
-This is done for compatiblity reasons as it should prevent platforms such as ***X-Twitter*** from also converting your image, which would result in the lose of the embedded archive file.*
+This is done for compatiblity reasons as it should prevent platforms such as ***X-Twitter*** from also converting your image, which would result in the loss of the embedded archive file.*

 ***PNG-8 (Indexed-color)***